 Exploring the Beautiful South Rim of the Grand Canyon

-The Grand Canyon, one of the seven natural wonders of the world, should be on everyone’s travel bucket list.
-Anyone planning a summer road trip out West should plan for a dedicated trip, or at least a day visit, to this natural beauty.
+The Grand Canyon, one of the Seven Natural Wonders of the World, should be on everyone’s travel bucket list.
+Anyone planning a summer road trip out West should plan for a dedicated trip, or at least a day visit, to this marvel of nature.
 This amazing sight is 1 mile deep, 18 miles wide, and 277 feet wide.
 Although the oldest rocks found at the bottom of the canyon are approximately 2000 million years old, the canyon itself formed about 5-6 million years ago.